uheerme/looset-landing/index.md

   headline: Developer time
   media:
     image: "/uploads/2020/07/24/data-charts.gif"
-    alt_text: "Pie chart: Less than a month\t30%, One to three months 44.70%, Three to six months 17.40%, Six to nine months 5.10%, Nine months to a year 1.70%, More than a year 1.20%."
+    alt_text: "Pie chart: Less than a month 30%, One to three months 44.70%, Three to six months 17.40%, Six to nine months 5.10%, Nine months to a year 1.70%, More than a year 1.20%."
     has-shadow-box: false